 Pinterest Boards are searchable, as well.
 Just like with profiles, or pins, users can also specifically search for boards to follow.
 So, you want to make sure your boards rank high in the search results when someone enters a search query.

 If you want to find yummy Italian dishes, you don’t Google for “Mnomm mnomm,” but for “Delicious Italian dishes,” right?
 This works exactly the same way on Pinterest, and you should, therefore, match the board names with existing and popular search queries.
+It might seem dull, but I promise you this will bring the best results.
+Because even though you’ve created a collection of the most exquisite Italian dishes on your “Mnom mnom” board, it won’t show up in the search results if the board name doesn’t match the keyword.

 Now you’re probably asking yourself: how do you know which terms people are searching for on Pinterest?